Skip to main content

 5. Wait for the document to load.

-1. Into the staging area:
+6. Once imported into the staging area:

 • Review each section that was created from the document.